RyuTempest/ACADEMIC-DOCUMENTS-REQUEST-SCHEDULING-SYSTEM/README.md

 # Academic Documents Request Scheduling System

 ## Description
-The **Academic Documents Request Scheduling System** is a web-based platform designed to streamline the process of requesting, scheduling, and managing academic documents.
-This system aims to enhance efficiency, reduce manual effort, and provide a seamless experience for students, administrators, and staff.
-It includes features such as document request management, appointment scheduling, and automated notifications.
+The **Academic Documents Request Scheduling System** is a platform designed to streamline the process of requesting, scheduling, and managing academic documents.
+It aims to improve efficiency and reduce manual effort for both students and administrators.

 ## Features
-- **Document Request Management**: Submit, track, and manage requests for academic documents such as transcripts, certifications, and diplomas.
+- **Document Request Management**: Submit and track requests for academic documents.
-- **Scheduling System**: Schedule appointments for document pickup or processing, ensuring an organized workflow.
+- **Scheduling System**: Schedule appointments for document pickup or processing.
-- **User Roles**:
+- **User Roles**: Separate interfaces for students, administrators, and staff.
-  - **Students**: Submit requests and track their status.
-  - **Administrators**: Manage requests, schedules, and generate reports.
-  - **Staff**: Process and fulfill document requests.
-- **Notifications**: Automated email or SMS notifications to keep users updated on the status of their requests.
+- **Notifications**: Email or SMS notifications for updates on requests.
-- **Reports**: Generate detailed reports for administrative purposes, including request statistics and user activity logs.
+- **Reports**: Generate reports for administrative purposes.
-- **Secure Authentication**: Password-protected accounts with email-based password recovery.
-- **Responsive Design**: Optimized for both desktop and mobile devices.

 ## Technologies Used
 - **Backend**: PHP (mysqli)